pra-navi/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: UC02 - Add a person**

 **MSS**

-1. User requests to add a new person's particulars
+1. User requests to add a new person's particulars.
-2. CoordiMate adds the person
+2. CoordiMate adds the person.

     Use case ends.

 **Extensions**

 * 1a.
-The given particulars are invalid
+The given particulars are invalid.

     * 1a1.
 CoordiMate shows an error message.

       Use case ends.

-**Use case: List all persons**
+**Use case: UC03 - List all persons**

 **MSS**

-1. User requests to list all persons
+1. User requests to list all persons.
-2. CoordiMate shows a list of all persons
+2. CoordiMate shows a list of all persons.

    Use case ends.

 **Extensions**

 * 1a.
-The list of persons is empty
+The list of persons is empty.

     * 1a1.
 CoordiMate displays an empty list message.

       Use case ends.

-**Use case: List all tasks**
+**Use case: UC09 - List all tasks**

 **MSS**

-1. User requests to list all tasks
+1. User requests to list all tasks.
-2. CoordiMate shows a list of all tasks
+2. CoordiMate shows a list of all tasks.

    Use case ends.

 **Extensions**

 * 1a.
-The list of tasks is empty
+The list of tasks is empty.

     * 1a1.
 CoordiMate displays an empty list message.